Glaukos Corporation research snapshot

 Munger risk inversion

 The thesis fails if iDose TR adoption slows, Epioxa reimbursement does not translate into procedures, clinical or regulatory outcomes disappoint, non-iDose products decline, or the company spends heavily without reaching cash profitability.
-The largest analytical error would be treating a strong Q1 as proof of a fully proven platform.
+The largest analytical error would be treating the record Q2 and raised guidance as proof of a fully proven platform.

 Management

 Thomas Burns has led Glaukos since 2002 and has long ophthalmic operating experience.
-Management has built a portfolio through internal development and acquisitions, but investors should judge capital allocation by profitable growth, dilution control, litigation discipline, and the conversion of product adoption into free cash flow.
+Management raised 2026 guidance after the Q2 beat, but investors should judge capital allocation by profitable growth, dilution control, litigation discipline, and the conversion of product adoption into free cash flow.

 Industry trend